 Working at a liberal arts college wasn't what I imagined doing when I first started graduate school, but there are quite a few perks from great, well-rounded students to a campus-wide community.
-While I've only been here for just over a year, there are already many things I love about working at Grinnell College.
+While I've only been here for just over three years, there are already many things I love about working at Grinnell College.
 Here are a few that come to mind:

 Grinnell College attracts some of the brightest students in the country.
 Not only are our students academically strong, they are incredibly engaged in the campus community.
 Grinnell has an open curriculum, so students are in your class because they care about the subject, not just to check a box.
 Grinnell students are particularly open minded and thoughtful about issues around diversity and inclusion.
-Grinnell students are also very interested in research; I worked with six undergraduates on two research projects last summer.
-Both projects were accepted to the ACM Student Research Competition at OOPSLA 2016 in Amsterdam this fall.
-All six students will travel to the conference, thanks to our generous institutional support.
+Grinnell students are also very interested in research; I have hired 21 students to work on research over my three summers at Grinnell.
+In addition to paying students in the summer, the college also supports student travel to conferences to present their work, including travel to international conferences.

 Computer Science has a diversity problem, but the students and faculty in our department work very hard to tackle these issues.
 Compared to other institutions, we have very high percentages of women and domestic students of color in computer science.
 Our department and the campus as a whole does an excellent job bringing in students from all over the United States, and across the socioeconomic spectrum.
 These efforts aren't limited to faculty discussions; the Women and Gender Minorities in CS group actively works to address the needs of underrepresented groups in CS.
 I am proud to be part of a department that works so hard to address the lack of diversity in computing.

 One of the things Grinnell College is best known for is its large endowment.
 While this may seem like a cynical thing to love about an institution, it allows us to do many things that other schools cannot.
 First, our financial resources allow Grinnell to use a need-blind admissions policy; that means our students are here based on their academic merit, not economic status.
 Second, Grinnell offers significant support for faculty and students.
-I can spend up to $3,000 every year to travel to conferences, purchase materials for my research, and for other "development" activities.
-In addition to this automatic funding, the college also supports summer research students with stipends; four funded students is typical, but it is sometimes possible to fund six students using college funds.
+I can spend up to $3,000 every year to travel to conferences, purchase materials for my research, and for other "faculty development" activities.
+In addition to this automatic funding, the college also supports summer research students with stipends; four funded students is typical, but I have supported as many as six students using college funds specifically for student research.

-In addition to the summer research stipend, students can receive funding to travel to domestic and international conferences to present their work, as all six of my students from summer, 2016 are doing this fall.
+In addition to the summer research stipend, students can receive funding to travel to domestic and international conferences to present their work; I was able to bring six students to OOPSLA in Amsterdam during the fall 2016 semester.
 The college has many institutional grants and other funding sources to support specific initiatives, and we have a top-notch grants office that can help with the preparation of NSF grants.
 I like knowing that I can continue to conduct my research and compensate students who work with me without constantly applying for external funding.

 Another significant source of support is Grinnell College's sabbatical policy.
 As of the 2016-2017 year, tenured faculty are eligible for a full-year sabbatical every 12 semesters or a half-year sabbatical every six semesters at full pay.
 In addition, pre-tenure faculty are eligible for a one semester leave at full pay, and we can even "borrow" a post-tenure leave semster to extend the pre-tenure leave.

 Grinnell, Iowa is a small town—just under 10,000 year-round residents—but it's also the main commercial hub for the surrounding area.
 The city has nine parks, well over 20 independent restaurants, a movie theater, several grocery stores, a taproom for an award winning Iowa brewery, and many active community organizations including the farmer's market and the Grinnell Arts Council.
 Living here is very convenient; I live just four blocks from campus, and a similar distance from downtown.
-There is a wide variety of housing available in Grinnell including downtown apartments in 150 year old buildings, new condos in the former Spaulding Automotive Plant, century-old Victorian and Craftsman houses, and newer construction.
+There is a wide variety of housing available in Grinnell including downtown apartments in 120-year old buildings, new condos in the former Spaulding Automotive Plant, century-old Victorian and Craftsman houses, and newer construction.